golemparts/rppal/README.md

 rustup target install armv7-unknown-linux-gnueabihf
 ```

-In the root directory of your project, create a `.cargo` subdirectory, and then save the following snippet to `.cargo/config`.
+In the root directory of your project, create a `.cargo` subdirectory, and save the following snippet to `.cargo/config`.

 ```toml
 [build]